 10 days Baja California road trip

 This itinerary is not set in stone.
-It’s just a sample of what I would do based on my experience.
+It’s just a sample of what I would do to cover all the amazing things to do in Baja California Sur, based on my experience.
 (I did two road trips in Baja).
 By all means, you can change it according to your interests.

 It’s applicable only between January and March, which is the whale season.